-- create a western bypass to Llanwnda, Dinas and Bontnewydd
+- created a western bypass to Llanwnda, Dinas and Bontnewydd

-- cross the existing A487 south of Caernarfon
+- crossed the existing A487 south of Caernarfon

-- pass south of the Cibyn industrial estate to form a junction with the A4086
+- passed south of the Cibyn industrial estate to form a junction with the A4086

-It will involve constructing 22 structures including culverts and 7 bridges.
-The bridges will be:
+It has involved constructing 22 structures including culverts and 7 bridges.
+The bridges are:

 - a crossing over the Welsh Highland Railway

 - a 280m viaduct over Afon Gwyrfai and its flood plains